The Right Way to Ripen Green Tomatoes and More Garden Myths Debunked

 Myth: To Ripen Green Tomatoes, Set Them on a Sunny Windowsill

 FACT: A common misconception on how ripen tomatoes is that you need a lot of light, but sunlight isn’t actually needed.
 For slow ripening, put tomatoes in a cool basement and wrap them individually in newspaper to contain the ethylene gas given off by the fruit that hastens ripening.
 Store both ripe and unripe fruits together for faster results.

 Discover 12 more mistakes you’re making with your tomato garden.

 Myth: Compost Bins and Piles Smell Awful

 FACT: If your compost pile has anything but a pleasant earthy smell, it’s not being properly worked.
 Get the basics to start composting for a healthy, stink-free pile.
 Anaerobic composting means there might be a lack of oxygen in the pile.
 It will break down—slowly—but will have a swampy smell.
 Turn the pile regularly to introduce oxygen and help mitigate any odor.
-Add dry leaves and a few shovels full of soil to keep materials from turning slimy.
+Add dry leaves and a few shovels full of soil to keep composting materials from turning slimy.
 And never add raw meat, bones or pet waste to the pile.

 Myth: You Can’t Plant Anything Near a Black Walnut Tree

 FACT: While black walnut trees do release an allelopathic chemical called juglone, which can inhibit the growth of some plants, many others are able to grow perfectly well beneath and near them.
 Zinnia, daylily, phlox, shasta daisy, begonia, Japanese maple, forsythia and purple coneflower all are capable of thriving near a black walnut tree.
 Your local cooperative extension or master gardener program will have a complete list for your region.